jimmac/blog.jimmac.eu/content/posts/2026-04-22-app-pixels/index.md

 <img src="app-icons-crt-07.png" alt="Pixel art GNOME app icons, batch 7">
 </div>

-If you're reading this [on my site](/posts/app-pixels/) rather than [Planet GNOME](https://planet.gnome.org) or an RSS Reader, you can enjoy them with some glorious CRT shader display.
+If you're reading this [on my site](/posts/app-pixels/) rather than [Planet GNOME](https://planet.gnome.org) or some flickering terminal in an abandoned Vault, then congratulations.
+You've stumbled upon a working Pip-Boy module!
+Found it half-buried under irradiated rubble, its phosphor display still humming with that familiar green glow.
+Enjoy these icons the way the dwellers of Vault 101 were always meant to, one glorious scanline at a time.

 <script src="/assets/js/p5.min.js"></script>
 <script src="/assets/js/pipboy.js"></script>